speced/respec/README.md

    issue).
 4. Add the new build (git add builds/respec-w3c-common-3.x.y.js).
 5. Commit your changes (git commit -am v3.x.y)
-6. Merge to master (git checkout master; git merge develop)
+6. Merge to gh-pages (git checkout gh-pages; git merge develop)
-10. Push everything back to the server (make sure you are pushing at least the develop and gh-pages branches).
+7. Push everything back to the server (make sure you are pushing at least the `develop` and `gh-pages` branches).

 That should be all.
 Normally, within a few minutes the W3C server will have picked up, gzipped, and published the latest and greatest version.